NotYetTerminal/Traffic-Analysis-Linear-Regression/README.md

 ### Process

-The following procedure is then used in the [Notebook](Notebooks/LinearRegressionTrafficVolume.ipynb) to process and visualise the data:
+The following procedure is used in the Jupyter [Notebook](Notebooks/LinearRegressionTrafficVolume.ipynb) to process and visualise the data:

 1. The data is imported, column **Detector** is omitted.
 2. All of the **Detector** row values for **Sum_Volume** and **Avg_Volume** are summed up to get only 1 per **Site** per **End_Time**.